7 things to know about college disability services

 Colleges provide accommodations to students who are eligible under ADA.
 (Some may also provide support services like tutoring or coaching for a fee.)
 They don’t typically provide

-Colleges also don’t have to give a student the same types of academic supports that he had in high school.
-But if a student can provide evidence that he needs a specific accommodation, he’s eligible to get it in college.
+Colleges also don’t have to give students the same types of academic support they had in high school.
+But if students can provide evidence that they need a specific accommodation, they may be eligible to get it in college.

-He’s not likely to find more personalized help, however.
-That includes things like having someone make him a study guide or reframe study questions.
+They’re not likely to find more personalized help, however.
+That includes things like having someone make them a study guide or reframe study questions.